Meredith Speck: North Carolina Courage

-Speck returned from injury during a home win over the Utah Royals on May 17, 2024.
-She contributed three assists in four games in the month of July, helping the Courage win their group in the 2024 NWSL x Liga MX Femenil Summer Cup, and was named to the NWSL Team of the Month.
+On March 5, 2024, Speck signed a one-year contract extension to stay with the Courage through 2025.
+On May 17, she made her return from injury in a 1–0 home win over the Utah Royals.
+In July, she posted three assists as the Courage topped their group in NWSL x Liga MX Femenil Summer Cup and was named to the NWSL Team of the Month for the first time.

-On August 22, 2025, Speck marked her 100th NWSL regular-season appearance with an assist to Jaedyn Shaw in a 3–3 draw with the Chicago Stars.
+On August 22, 2025, Speck made her 100th regular-season appearance in the NWSL, marking the occasion with an assist to Jaedyn Shaw in a 3–3 draw with the Chicago Stars.